bokkypoobah/SantimentCrowdsale/audit/README.md

   Advisor and partners = 13,888.8888 / 138,888.888 = 10%

-  Just checking whether you are expecting 18% + 10% of the total, OR 18% + 10% ON TOP OF the total
+  Just checking whether you are expecting 18% + 10% of the total (this is the alternative), OR 18% + 10% ON TOP OF the total (resulting in 14.0625% and 7.8125%)

-  Also note that I have not take into account the 18% for the presale participants
+  Also note that I have not taken into account the 18% for the presale participants

 <br />